cpwr-devops/DevOps-Examples-Doc/docs/tool_configuration/readme.md

 ### ISPW Webhooks

 ISPW allows registering webhooks to use events in the ISPW software life cycle to trigger events outside of ISPW like triggering a Jenkins pipeline.
 CES may be used as one source to define and register webhooks for ISPW.
 Both *primary* pipelines make use of such webhooks defined in CES.
-Refer to the Webhooks** section in the CES online help in chapter **Compuware Enterprise Services** documentation on setting up ISPW webhooks, and the parameters that may be passed from ISPW to the webhook.
+Refer to the Webhooks** section in the  **Compuware Enterprise Services** online help for setting up ISPW webhooks and the parameters that may be passed from ISPW to the webhook.

 [Definition of a webhook used in the examples](./webhook_setup.md)